-BATM is operating in two divisions.
-The medical division which focuses on developing countries is enjoying the general growth in investment into developing health systems in these countries.
-The Telecom division on the other hand is mainly targeting Tier 1 telecom operators in developed markets.
-This group is experiencing a shift in the market to more cloud based solutions and software defined products.
-Our telecom group has shifted its product focus to address these trends.
+BATM operates two divisions.
+The Medical division, which focuses on developing countries in Eastern Europe and Asia, is benefiting from the increase in investment in developing the health systems in these countries.
+The Telecom division mainly targets Tier 1 telecom operators in developed markets.
+This telecom industry is undergoing a transition to more cloud-based solutions and software defined products, and BATM's Telecom division has shifted its product focus to address these trends.